Modern Slavery and Human Trafficking Statement

 Training and staff

 Our people are the front line of our business and it is important that our staff embody the values and principles we have as an organisation.
-Whilst no formalised policy for training staff on modern slavery and human trafficking was in place for 2017, our new Policy aims to develop our staff’s understanding and awareness of modern slavery and human trafficking by:
+Our Policy was approved by the board of directors of each of Maybourne Hotels Limited, Claridge’s Hotel Limited, The Connaught Hotel Limited and The Berkeley Hotel Limited on 6 July 2018, and aims to develop our staff’s understanding and awareness of modern slavery and human trafficking by:

 - Training - implementing focused training sessions for our supply and purchasing team, to give them the skills needed to assess risks in our supply chain and to communicate our Policy to our suppliers and potential new suppliers, such that they uphold our values;